Faculty (company)

 Faculty is a British technology company based in London, UK.
 It provides software, consulting, and services related to artificial intelligence.
-The company was founded in 2014, as a fellowship programme for PhD graduates.
+The company was founded in 2014 as a fellowship programme for PhD graduates.
 Some of its governmental and political work has attracted conflict of interest concerns.
+In January 2026, the professional services firm Accenture acquired the company.

 History

 Faculty was founded by Marc Warner, Angie Ma and Andy Brookes in 2014, under the name Advanced Skills Initiative as a fellowship programme for PhD graduates.
+The company received £1.5m in funding in November 2016 with backers including Robin Klein and Jaan Tallinn.
 By 2021, 300 graduates and 200 companies had used the fellowship programme.

-In May 2017, The Observer published an investigative article by Carole Cadwalladr which revealed links between Faculty and Cambridge Analytica, notorious for their involvement in the Facebook–Cambridge Analytica data scandal.
+In May 2017, The Observer published an investigative article by Carole Cadwalladr which revealed links between Faculty and Cambridge Analytica, which was central to the Facebook–Cambridge Analytica data scandal.
 The investigation revealed that staff had moved between the two companies and that they jointly hosted events.
-Faculty were paid £114,000 by Vote Leave for services during the 2016 Brexit referendum.
+Faculty was paid £114,000 by Vote Leave for services during the 2016 Brexit referendum.
 The Guardian revealed in 2020 that Faculty had received £260,000 from Dominic Cummings's private company, Dynamic Maps in 2018 and 2019.